 The TES tanks are used to store water that will be utilized to heat and cool the Meadows Neighborhood.
 They are designed and sized to store energy for use during times that are both economically and environmentally advantageous.
-Connected to 156 geo-exchange bores beneath the Softball Field, TIGER CUB supports the University’s shift towards more sustainable use of energy.
+Connected to 156 geo-exchange bores beneath the Softball Field, CUB supports the University’s shift towards more sustainable use of energy.
 The project is a critical component in Princeton’s ambitious goal of carbon neutrality by 2046.
 The building integrates many sustainable design strategies, and the University is seeking LEED Gold certification, a standard established by the U.S. Green Building Council), for the building.